kestra-io/docs/docs/developer-guide/documentation/README.md

 - [Listeners](../listeners)
 - [Triggers](../triggers)

-All description will be visible on the ui :
+All descriptions will be visible on the UI:

 ![Flow list](./docs-ui-1.png)